cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 Q1.
 How is the distribution of the sale price?

 Q2.
-Develop a linear regression equation for predicting the sale price in terms of the available features.
-Evaluate this predictive model.
+Develop a linear regression model for predicting the sale price in terms of the house features, leaving aside the zipcode.
+Evaluate this model.

 Q3.
-Plot the actual price versus the price predicted by your model.
+Plot the actual price versus the price predicted by the model.
 What do you see?

 Q4.
-Add a collection of dummies asscoiated to the zipcode and run the analysis again.
+Add a dummy for every zipcode to the feature collection and run the analysis again.
 What happened?

 # Importing the data

-We use the Pandas funcion `read_csv()` to import the data.
-We use a remote path, to a GitHub repository.
-We take the column `id` as the index.
+As in the preceding example, we use the Pandas funcion `read_csv()` to import the data from a GitHub repository.
+In this case, we take the column `id` as the index (this is the role of the argument `index_col=0`.

 ```
 In [1]: import pandas as pd